 For the Grand Chamber, each of the applicants must pay... and this is justified by the next paragraph.

 Section 19.2.
-Own right to pursue an appeal when an appeal is withdrawn by an applicant
+Own right to pursue an appeal upon withdrawal of an appeal by an applicant

-Indeed, the Grand Chamber notes that an applicant who did not pay has no right to pursue the appeal alone if the only applicant who has paid is to withdraw.
+The Grand Chamber emphasizes that an applicant who did not pay #8217; n & #8217; has no right to pursue the appeal alone if the only applicant who has paid is to withdraw.

 Only the latter can decide to maintain his appeal (point 6.1 of the reasons).